LeGrandPrince/Shallow-etch-grating-coupler-analysis/README.md

 </p>

 <br />
 This way, excel will divide the data to columns the correct way.
 If you use spaces in labeling instead of underscoring, make sure to mark the labels in a distinct way.
+In short, when specifying dict keys, instead of spaces use underscores.

 # Use of the sweep.py script
 Script consists of 4 functions and is written to calculate coupling efficiency of any given grating coupler.
 Script, however expects simulation data to be written by hand.
 Extracted CSV file will also work.